It's time for a Google Pixel watch

 Google has many, many Android Wear smartwatches made by many companies.
 Some have Android Pay.
 Some track your heart rate.
 Some have built-in GPS.
 Some have Dick Tracy-esque speakerphones.
 Some can access the internet even if not synced to a phone.
 Different models have different buttons and crowns, which means there's no uniform way of using them.

-LG's newest Style and Sport are the newest watches to work with Android Wear, but neither one is the one I'd wear.
-The LG Watch Style goes for thin design over battery life, Android Pay, and GPS functions.
-The LG Watch Sport adds GPS and even a stand-alone LTE-connected phone, but at a size and design I wouldn't want.
+LG's Style and Sport are the newest watches to work with Android Wear, but I wouldn't wear either one.
+The Style goes for thin design over battery life, Android Pay and GPS functions.
+The Sport adds GPS and even a stand-alone LTE-connected phone, but at a size and design I wouldn't want.
 The Android Wear watch I'd prefer would be something between these two.
 Maybe that exists in previous watch models such as the Huawei Watch, but finding the perfect fit isn't easy.

 A Pixel watch could consolidate features and show off the core functions together in a tight design.
 Android Pay, absolutely.
 Hopefully, no serious compromise on battery.
 A new, spinning side crown button, like LG's models.
 Optional GPS.
 But most importantly, keep the design compact.
 The Apple Watch's design success is that most models function nearly identically, and they're all relatively small -- they don't look too weird on anyone.
 A Pixel watch could combine essential features.
 Understanding the minute differences in Android Wear watches gets tiring, and stores don't necessarily stock all models.